plokm1234/notes/README.md

-# Having fun with command line
+# Having fun with the command line prompt

-Create, remove, list, and read a note with a command prompt
+Create, remove, list, and read a note with the command line prompt

 example: